Fairfax VA Premises Liability Lawyers

 In any premises liability case, the court will consider what is reasonable for other property owners in a similar case.
 If similarly situated property owners would have taken specific steps to maintain their property, the court will probably rule that the property owner in question should have done the same.

 Hilton & Somer, LLC: Virginia, Maryland & D.C.
-Premises Liability Lawyers
+Premises Liability Attorneys

-The premises liability attorneys at Hilton & Somer, LLC help people who have been injured due to a property owner’s negligence.
+The premises liability lawyers at Hilton & Somer, LLC help people who have been injured due to a property owner’s negligence.
 Our practice spans Virginia, Maryland, and Washington, D.C.
 Contact us today to receive your free consultation.
-You can reach us through our online contact form, or by calling 703-560-0700 or toll free at 877-937-8346.
+You can reach us through our online contact form, or by calling 703-782-8349.